Pivotal Tracker Help

-Epics allow your team to plan, discuss, and keep track of progress of coarse-grained features or themes, at a level higher than individual stories.
+Epics allow your team to plan, discuss, and monitor the progress of coarse-grained features or themes, at a level higher than individual stories.

-Click on the EPICS button at the top of the project page to show the epics panel, or just type shift-e.
-The + button at the top of the epics panel creates a new epic.
-You can also convert existing labels to epics, in the Labels and Searches panel.
+Click on Epics in the sidebar to show the Epics panel, or just type Shift-E. The “+” button at the top of the Epics panel creates a new epic.
+You can also convert existing labels to epics in the Labels panel.

-Epics allow you to see "where you are" with big features at a glance.
-As you prioritize and work on stories associated with an epic (via the linked label), a multi-color progress bar will appear on the epic, allowing you to see how big the given epic is, relative to other epics, and easily see how much of the epic has been accepted, is in progress, prioritized, or on ice.
-You can hover over the progress bar with the mouse to see a more detailed breakdown, as well as estimated completion date, which is the last day of the iteration that the epic's last prioritized story appears in, in the backlog.
+Epics allow you to see where you are with big features at a glance.
+As you prioritize and work on stories associated with an epic (via the linked label), a multicolor progress bar will appear on the epic, allowing you to see how big the given epic is relative to other epics, and to easily see how much of the epic has been accepted, is in progress, prioritized, or on ice.
+You can hover over the progress bar with the mouse to see a more detailed breakdown, as well as estimated completion date, which is the last day of the iteration that the epic's last prioritized story appears in, in the Backlog.
 Clicking that progress bar, or the small arrow button to the right of it, reveals all of the epic's stories.